-Part of the mission of Crisp Collective is giving back, so today I want to share a few easy ideas of ways you and your family can give back this holiday season!
+Part of the mission of Crisp Collective is giving back, so today I want to share a few easy ways to give back this holiday season!
 If you are like me, I always have the best of intentions to do projects like this, but if I don’t specifically carve out a time to do it, we get busy, and it just doesn’t happen!
 I know for some of you it seems wrong to think about Christmas before we have even carved the turkey, but many of these projects have deadlines that are coming up quick!
 If none of these speak to you, I will be sharing more ideas as we get closer to Christmas, and as always, I would LOVE to hear ideas from you about things that you and your family have done that have been meaningful!
-Feel free to leave them in the comments or email me at firstname.lastname@example.org.
-And in the spirit of giving back, if you read to the end, there just might be a little giveaway!

 Samaritan’s Purse: Operation Christmas Child